nlguillemot/OpenGL-on-DXGI/README.md

 ## Intel

 Intel recently started supporting `WGL_NV_DX_interop2`, but I haven't figured out how to get the bleeding edge drivers to use it.
+I'll test it as soon as the updated drivers trickle down to my computer.

 ## AMD

-Haven't tested on AMD yet.
-Planning to grab an AMD GPU soon-ish, and will test it then.
+Tested on R9 380.

+Currently has an error and returns null when I call `wglDXRegisterObjectNV`.
+The error message says "The system cannot open the device or file specified."
+Haven't yet figured out how to get around this.

 ## Conclusions